 Only Yesterday is a film about memory.
 The main character, Taeko Okajima, a 27-year-old woman, agrees to a holiday in the countryside, where she gets free time to reflect on her life and sort out her childhood memories.

 The film glorifies the ordinary in interesting ways.
-Though romance might not be the main focus, but Taeko is involved in a romance.
+Romance might not be the main focus, but Taeko is involved in one.